-A basin created by the construction of a barrier or dam across a concentrated flow area or by excavating a basin or by a combination of both.
-A sediment basin typically consists of a dam, a pipe outlet, and an emergency spillway.
+A basin created by the construction of a barrier or dam rouss a concentrated flow area or by excavating a basin or by a combination of both.
+A sediment basin typically consists of a dam, a pipe outlet, and an energency spillway.
 The size of the structure will depend upon the location, size of the drainage area, soil type, and rainfall pattern.
+DEFINITION

-This practice applies to critical areas where physical site conditions, construction schedules, or other restrictions preclude the installation or establishment of erosion control practices to satisfactorily reduce runoff, erosion, and sedimentation.
-The structure may be used in combination with other practices and should remain in effect until the sediment-producing area is permanently stabilized.
+This practice applies to critical areas where physical site conditions, construction schedules, or other restrictors preclude the installation or schedules are restor carnol supercities to satisfacturily reduce runoff, erosion, and seatmentation.
+The structure may be used in combination with other practices and should remain in effect until the seatment-producing area is permanently stabilized.

-This standard applies to the installation of temporary (to be removed within 18 months) sediment basins on sites where: (1) failure of the structure would not result in loss of life or interruption of use or service of public utilities, and (2) the drainage area does not exceed 150 acres.
+This standard applies to the installation of temporary (to be errowed within 18 months) sediment basins on sites where: (1) failure of the structure would not result in loss of life or interruption of use or service of public utilities, and (2) the brainage area does not exceed 150 acres.